 Some transactions won’t need to be verified – including recurring transactions and low-value payments.

-Once the changes come in, the easiest and quickest way to confirm payments and bank online will be using our mobile banking app.
+The easiest and quickest way to bank online and verify payments online will be using our mobile banking app.
 If you already use our banking app, you just need to make sure you have the latest version before then.

 If we can’t verify it’s you, we will stop you from logging into your account online and your card transactions will be declined.